Lamb shift in muonic helium ion: Summary and conclusion

 \section{Summary and conclusion}

-In this work, various corrections of orders $\alpha^3$, $\alpha^4$, $\alpha^5$ and $\alpha^6$ have been calculated for the Lamb shift $(2P-2S)$ in muonic helium ion иона $(\mu~^4_2He)^+$.
+In this work, various corrections of orders $\alpha^3$, $\alpha^4$, $\alpha^5$ and $\alpha^6$ have been calculated for the Lamb shift $(2P-2S)$ in muonic helium ion $(\mu~^4_2He)^+$.
 Contrary to earlier performed investigations of the energy spectra of light muonic atoms in Refs.\cite{BR1,BR2}, we have used the three-dimensional quasipotential approach for the description of two-particle bound state.
-Our analysis of the different contributions to the Lamb shift included the terms of two groups.
-The first group contains the specific corrections for muonic helium, connected with the electron vacuum polarization effects, nuclear structure and recoil effects in the first and second orders PT.
+Our analysis of the different contributions to the Lamb shift accounts for the terms of two groups.
+The first group contains the specific corrections for muonic helium ion, connected with the electron vacuum polarization effects, nuclear structure and recoil effects in the first and second order perturbation theory.
 The contributions of this group are calculated numerically for the first time.
 The necessary order corrections of the second group include the analytical results known from the corresponding calculation in the electronic hydrogen Lamb shift.
 Recent advances in the physics of the energy spectra of simple atoms are presented in the review articles \cite{EGS,SGK} which we use in this study.
-Numerical values of all corrections are written in the Table I, which contains also basic references on the earlier performed investigations (other references can be found in Ref.\cite{EGS}).
-Total value 1381.716 meV of the Lamb shift $(2P-2S)$ in muonic helium ion from the Table I is in good agreement with the results of Refs.\cite{BR1,BR2}.
+Numerical values of all corrections are written in the Table I, which contains also basic references on the earlier performed investigations (other references can be found in \cite{EGS}).
+Total numerical value 1379.028 meV of the Lamb shift $(2P-2S)$ in muonic helium ion from the Table I is in the agreement with theoretical results $1380.9$ meV obtained in Refs.\cite{BR1,BR2} and 1378.71 meV \cite{borie2012}, and with the CERN experimental value $1381.29$ meV \cite{CERN}.
 The difference of our results from Refs.\cite{BR1,BR2} is connected both to the calculation of new contributions of higher order and slightly different numerical value of the charge radius of $\alpha$-particle $r_\alpha$ used in this work.
 The authors of Refs.\cite{BR1,BR2} used the value of charge radius $r_\alpha=1.674(12)~fm$.
+As has been mentioned above the correction values were obtained with a 0.001 meV accuracy because certain contributions to the Lamb shift $(2P-2S)$ of order $\alpha^6$ attain the value of several $\mu eV$.
+The theoretical error caused by the uncertainties in the fundamental parameters (fine structure constant, particle masses) entering the Eq.(6) is around $10^{-5}$ meV.
+Other part of the theoretical error is related to QED corrections of higher order.
+This part can be estimated from the leading contribution of higher order over $\alpha$: $m_1\alpha(Z\alpha)^6\ln(Z\alpha)/\pi n^3\approx 0.001$ meV.
+Finally, the biggest theoretical uncertainty connected with the nuclear structure and polarizability contributions is discussed below.

 Let us summarize the basic particularities of the calculation performed above.